yoniker/PokerVault/Lessons from live poker/My games 2025.md

 I played tired today, and couldn't think clearly.
 I need to develop a systematic way of thinking that I believe in, so that I will always play as some basic good level.

 I want to always ask "What do I think is the baseline play" eg GTO, then think how I want to deviate.
 Also when they bet I want to think about how much fold equity I have vs different bet sizes vs their likely range.

+11-Oct-2025

+I have QQ from CO, I bet 15, get raised by a tight fish BB  to 80$, I call.
+Flop comes KQ2, he bet 5$.
+Why did I only flat? nutsophobia.
+Turn blank he checks, why did I bet 5$?
+Because it was "funny", sheer money-torching stupidity.
+I should know he has AKo, especially after I asked preflop if we can hit the bbj and he said no.

+Another hand, I have KhJh and I opened and got 3-bet to $45, I decided to 4-bet him since he 3-bets enough.
+He tanked and looked genuinely uncomfortable and called.
+Flop came QTx, 320$ in the pot.
+I checked almost instantly, as I was worried about QQ/TT.
+However, I don't think that QQ will feel this uncomfortable preflop, so I'm losing only to TT maybe, his hand looks a lot like JJ/AQ/TT/99 type oh hand, and while he could connect with this board, I think that he would almost always fold to a shove, maybe even AQ, and if i'm behind then I have OESD.